tektoncd/pipeline/docs/resources.md

 #### Accessing local path to resource

-The `path` key is pre-defined and refers to the local path to a resource on the mounted volume `shell $(resources.inputs.<name>.path)`
+The `path` key is predefined and refers to the local path to a resource on the mounted volume `shell $(resources.inputs.<name>.path)`

 ### Controlling where resources are mounted